 3) Having a successful VBAC requires positive thinking

-When preparing to have a VBAC, it’s imperative you stay calm, cool, and collected.
+When preparing to have a VBAC, one of the best things you can do is to stay calm, cool, and collected.

 Keeping your stress under control and your mind healthy can give you all the strength and willpower needed to not give up on this journey to having a VBAC.